Stadion Energa Gdańsk

 Two-tiered stands are surrounded by 82 supports bearing the roof and external facades.
 The whole venue is covered in polycarbonate panels that reflect sunshine at daytime and at night are illuminated to give a yellow glow.
 Underneath this cover there are 53,000 square meters of space for administrative and commercial use.
 Around the venue a rollerblade track was created and beyond it fans will find 2,171 parking bays for cars and another 74 for coaches.

 The Gdansk stadium is also the first Polish example of naming rights contract (similar case from Lubin isn't a classic naming rights deal due to the stadium and sponsor being part of the same company).
 Energy company PGE bought the arena's name for 5 years, paying a total of PLN 35 mln (app. €9 mln).
+After the deal ran out, stadium name changed to Stadion Energa, under contract with another energy supplier.

 Poland: Supporters design better law than the MPs